KaterinaWalter/webdocs/docs/course-info.md

 </html>

 * 💯 **GRADE IMPROVEMENT POLICY**: You may <span class="highlighter">re-submit projects for a full RE-GRADE</span>, but you must email me to let me know which project, and it must be completed at least one week BEFORE the end of the current quarter.
-  * When re-working your projects, you are encouraged to come to office hours for help or additional feedback.
+  * When re-working your projects, you are encouraged to come to **office hours** for help or additional feedback.
 I am way more likely to grade your work favorably if you have shown effort towards improving your skills...
   * Coding is an **iterative process** which means it is VERY normal not to have your programs working perfectly the first time!
 Programmers often have to edit their code many times.

 {: .warning .fs-3 }
 📧 You must **SEND ME AN EMAIL** whenever you update or resubmit a project, especially after the assignment has been graded on Blackbaud! _Otherwise I will not be notified._

 ### HOMEWORK (30%)
-* 💬 **Homework** is assigned in the form of a `CodeCollab`: like posting on a discussion board, but instead of talking about a book or article, the class has a shared goal of figuring out how some 🔍 mystery code 🔍 works.
+* 💬 **Homework** is assigned in the form of a `CodeCollab`: like posting on a discussion board, but instead of talking about a book or article, the class has a shared goal of figuring out how some 🔍 mystery code works.

 * _Homework assignments follow this workflow:_
 > 1. At the beginning of each week, I will **post a DISCUSSION assignment on Blackbaud** that includes a **GitHub repository link** to a working program that you will **analyze collaboratively**.
 > 2. You will "fork the repository" (_make your own copy of the program_) to run it, experiment with it, and figure out how it works.
+The goal is to practice describing and explaining code language in plain English.
 > 3. To earn full credit, you must post **at least two (2) comments**: one main post, and one response to a classmate.
 See our course website's [CodeCollab Instructions](https://coderina.dev/javadocs/docs/ref/codecollab.html) page for detailed guidelines.

 {: .highlight .fs-3 }
 CodeCollabs are always **due on `Fridays @ 11:59PM`**❗

-* ⏰ **LATE HW GRADING PENALTIES**: Late homework will recieve **no penalty** if submitted _within one week_ of the deadline, a **5% deduction** if submitted in the _2nd week past_ the deadline, and a **10% deduction** if submitted _later than 3 weeks_.
+* ⏰ **LATE HW GRADING PENALTIES**: Late homework assignments will receive **no penalty** if submitted _within one week_ of the deadline (_i.e. by the following Friday_), a **5% deduction** in points if submitted in the _2nd week past_ the deadline, and a **10% deduction** if submitted _later than 3 weeks_.

 {: .warning .fs-3 }
 📧 You must **SEND ME AN EMAIL** whenever you submit homework late, especially after the assignment has been graded on Blackbaud! _Otherwise I will not be notified._